pleaobraga/react-scaffold/README.md

 - Babel
 - Webpack

-There is a small implementation inside of it that can helps you with:
+There is a small implementation that can helps you to:

-- To improve the architecture of your project
+- Improve the architecture of your project
-- To test you project with Jest and Enzyme
+- Test you project with Jest and Enzyme
-- To perform your project using dynamic imports
+- Increase the performance of your project using dynamic imports
-- To see pratical exemples of **the new react hooks feature**
+- See practical examples of the new \***\*React Hooks feature**
-- To see some implementation of the new react-redux features like useSelector and useDispatch
+- See some implementation of the new React-redux features like useSelector and useDispatch
-- To document you project with storybook
+- Document your project with Storybook
-- To writte better your code using Prettier and ESlint
+- Improve your code using Prettier and ESlint

 # Quick Start

 ## Installing dependencies

-Clone this project inside your project folder then navigate to inside of it and use
+To start the project use this command in your terminal

 ```
 npm i
 ```

-in your terminal to installall dependencies
+in your terminal to install all dependencies

 ## Starting the project